Amending

 You merge the contents of one branch into another

-Than, you merge the branch that contain the changes
+Then, merge into this branch the contents of the branch that contains the changes

 Two different branches changing the same lines of code: CONFLICT